 Imagine a scene straight out of the movie “San Andreas,” where Dwayne “The Rock” Johnson is racing against time to save his family from a massive earthquake.
 While the movie is set in California, the real-life potential for such a catastrophic event exists right here in New Zealand, centred around the Hikurangi Subduction Zone (running up the east coast of the North Island - basically Wellington to Gisborne).
-Following some good information sessions by the National Hazards Commission (NHC), there is a growing awareness surrounding the earthquake and tsunami risks relating to the Hikurangi Subduction zone.

 Hollywood aside, I have been asked by some of our Wellington-based customers what a megathrust Hikurangi earthquake would look like?
 This is a great question and so we will try and unpack this scenario in this short blog.